Keyfactor/aws-secretsmanager-orchestrator/README.md

 ## Certificate Store Types

-To use the AWS Secrets Manager   Integration Universal Orchestrator extension, you **must** create the Certificate Store Types required for your use-case.
+To use the AWS Secrets Manager Universal Orchestrator extension, you **must** create the Certificate Store Types required for your use-case.
 This only needs to happen _once_ per Keyfactor Command instance.

-The AWS Secrets Manager   Integration Universal Orchestrator extension implements 3 Certificate Store Types.
+The AWS Secrets Manager Universal Orchestrator extension implements 3 Certificate Store Types.
 Depending on your use case, you may elect to use one, or all of these Certificate Store Types.

 ### AWSSMPEM